01652 618924 - Autism Unseen (Charity Registration 1168938) autismunseen@btinternet.com

 To create more awareness with regard Social Exclusion for individuals suffering from autism.
 This current lack in the understanding of autism leads to a variety of problems, from inappropriate responses to poor services and provision.
 Developing a greater awareness of autism and its associated problems is vital in building a better future for people suffering from autism.

-A MESSAGE FROM THE CHAIR PERSON – Autism Unseen will be targeting schools, colleges and universities, to provide the younger generation, with more details on autism and to show them how to deal and respond to people with these disorders.
-By targeting this generation, we will also get our message across to the parents, and therefore to an older generation, that may not be fully aware of what it is like for someone to suffer from any of these disorders.
-Similarly large and small companies will be targeted to put the message across that an autistic young adult can easily be integrated into the workforce, and become an essential part of the team.
-These youngsters are often remarkably focused and when given a task, you will be hard put to find anyone who can do it better.
+Similarly large and small businesses will be targeted to put the message across that an autistic young adult can easily be integrated into the workforce and become an essential part of the team.
+These young adults are often remarkably focused and when given a task, you will be hard put to find anyone who can do it better.

 %